-Exterior façade improvements are meant to restore and improve the aesthetic looks of an existing building.
-The purpose of façade improvements may be to restore heritage features that have been covered up over time, to improve the quality of the materials or to enhance the street appeal of a business.
-The following recommendations for exterior façade improvements will be considered when reviewing an application.
+Facade improvements are meant to restore and improve the aesthetic looks of an existing building.
+The purpose of facade improvements may be to restore heritage features that have been covered up over time, to improve the quality of the materials or to enhance the street appeal of a business.
+The following recommendations for exterior facade improvements will be considered when reviewing an application.

-- a) Repainting, cleaning or re-facing of the front façade and the side façades as long as the sides are consistent with the front façade improvements being completed and only for a reasonable distance from the front of the building considering sight lines from the street. - b) Repair or restoration of façade masonry, brickwork or wood. - c) Exterior woodwork. - d) Replacement, repair or restoration of cornices, eaves, parapets and other architectural features.
+- a) Repainting, cleaning or re-facing of the front facade and the side facades as long as the sides are consistent with the front facade improvements being completed and only for a reasonable distance from the front of the building considering sightlines from the street. - b) Repair or restoration of facade masonry, brickwork or wood.

-- e) Paint (including removal, surface preparation, cleaning and/or painting). - f) Installation or repair of exterior lighting. - g) Restoration of historic features. - h) Continuity with existing/surrounding buildings. - i) Entranceway modifications that improve the appearance and/or access to the commercial units. - Replacement or repair of windows and doors with improved energy efficiency as part of a comprehensive façade improvement. - k) Architectural or design fees may be eligible up to \$500 as part of the total grant awarded for completed construction.
+- c) Exterior woodwork. - d) Replacement, repair or restoration of cornices, eaves, parapets and other architectural features.
+Eavestroughs and downspouts are ineligible. - e) Paint (including removal, surface preparation, cleaning and/or painting). - f) Installation or repair of exterior lighting. - g) Restoration of historic features. - h) Continuity with existing/surrounding buildings. - i) Entranceway modifications that improve the appearance and/or access to the commercial units. - j) Replacement or repair of windows and doors with improved energy efficiency as part of a comprehensive façade improvement. - k) Installation of parklets at licensed food trucks. - I) Community art, murals and information plaques. - m) Installation of grass, trees, plants and flowers as part of a more comprehensive facade improvement. - n) Architectural or design fees may be eligible up to \$500 as part of the total grant awarded for completed construction.

-Signage
+Signage Guidelines

-Signage is one facet of improving the façade of an existing building.
+Commercial signage is one facet of improving the facade of an existing building.
 Signs help identify the location of a business as well as attract and draw in customers.
-The following design guidelines are highly recommended for (but are not limited to) the improvement and installation of signs within community improvement areas.
+The following recommendations for signage improvements will be considered when reviewing an application.

-- a) Signs must conform to Section 3.15 of the Building Code, as amended. - b) Signs attached to the same building should be located at similar height and be of similar size. - c) Large neon signs, internally lit signs and/or flashing signs are strongly discouraged.
+- a) Signs must conform to Section 3.15 of the Building Code, as amended. - b) Signs attached to the same building should be located at similar height and be of similar size. - c) Large neon signs, internally lit signs and/or flashing signs are strongly discouraged. - d) Signs that are to be located along a County Road must obtain a sign permit from the United Counties of Stormont, Dundas and Glengarry. - e) Signs that are not attached to a building must be less than 3.5 metres in height from the ground and must not block a public right-of-way.